ptsefton/chordprobook/README.md

     ```./chordprobook.py -a -b samples/sample-book.txt```

 * To choose a subset of the songs in a book in a particular order use a setlist file.
   The setlist consists of an optional {title: } directive, and optional {book: <path>} directive followed by a list of songs, one per line.
 Identify songs by entering one or more words from the title, in order.
-So "Amazing" will match "Amazin Grace" and "Slot Baby" would match "Slot Machine Baby".
+So "Amazing" will match "Amazing Grace" and "Slot Baby" would match "Slot Machine Baby".

    Use this to filter all the songs in a directory using a setlist: